 - Attacks on Sony servers in 2014, officially attributed by the US government to North Korea.

 - Continuous cyber-attacks between Israel and Palestine with distributed denial of service ( DDoS) attacks increasing in number and volume following ground battles and ceasing during ceasefires.

 - The 2016 attacks against the US Democratic National Committee and the US elections.

 While various experts and security companies have competed to analyse the malware codes and attack patterns to discover the culprits, and have often pointed fingers at certain hacker groups possibly connected to governments, in most cases governments themselves restrain from officially attributing cyber-attacks to another state.
 It is unlikely, however, that criminal hacking groups would have the motive and the resources (including the necessary intelligence in some cases) to perform many of the listed attacks, which opens for speculation that governments might be offering support to those hacker groups, at least.

 There is evidence, however, from official documents and media coverage that countries are increasingly investing in both defensive and offensive capabilities.
-Refer to the Digital Watch interactive map, which continuously records reports of cyber-capabilities.
+Refer to the Digital Watch interactive map, which continuously records reports of offensive cyber-capabilities.